North York Moors: Coast

 The cliffs and sandy bays of the northern end of the Yorkshire Coast offer an assortment of seashore habitats.
 An area where the Cleveland Hills meets the sea has been designated as a Heritage Coast.
 The cliff at Boulby, at 690 ft, the highest point on the east coast of England is formed by Jurassic shales, clays and ironstones.
 There are also fine exposures of Jurassic rocks with their characteristic fossils around Robin Hoods Bay and Ravenscar.

 Rocky shores offer an abundance of seaweeds in zones of different types which are more and less tolerant of exposure to the air and salt or clear water.
 Rock pools contain sea anemones, blennies, crabs and molluscs.

 Sandy shores harbour a variety of plants and animals which are buried in the sand.
 Birds such as curlews and oyster catchers are to be seen prodding the sand to find these creatures for food.
 A few cormorants and fulmars breed along the coast where stonechats and rock pipits can also be spotted.
 Herring gulls are the commonest breeding birds and are an interesting sight nesting in the chimneys of coastal towns.
+The common midwife toad has been introduced to the coastal town of Whitby and is largely non-invasive, simply adding to the fauna of the coasts.